How to Prevent Out of Stock Status

 A Foggy Forecast

 Inaccurate, unclear sales forecasts can lead to stockouts.
-Worst part is, they sometimes need a fortune teller to predict.
-Plenty of unknowns abound — unexpected events, both external and in within your own business, the overall economy, a spike in competition… many factors impact forecasts, many of which are out of your control.
+The worst part is, they sometimes need a fortune teller to predict.
+Plenty of unknowns abound — unexpected events, both external and within your own business, the overall economy, a spike in competition… many factors impact forecasts, many of which are out of your control.

 That’s not to say they’re pointless.
 They’re a valuable baseline of what to expect if done correctly.
 There’s a ton of material, even software, out there to help you better forecast, but here are some of the basics: